Actopan, Hidalgo: Toponymy

 Some sources indicate that the word Actopan comes from the Otomi language, the INAFED in the Encyclopedia of the Municipalities and Delegations of Mexico in its page on Actopan, Hidalgo indicates the etymology of the word comes from Otomi; but in the page of Actopan, Veracruz it indicates that the etymology comes from Nahuatl.
 Enrique Rivas Paniagua, in the book Lo que el viento nos dejó: hojas del turruño hidalguense, points out that the name of no municipality in Hidalgo has roots in Otomi.

 The word Actopan is of Nahuatl origin, derived from atoctli, which means 'thick, humid and/or fertile land', and pan, which means 'in' or 'on', so the translation would be as follows: "on thick, humid and fertile land".
-Another meaning is that it comes from ac root of the word (atl) that means water, to (' toktok) that means buriedf and pan that means locative, on, in; so its meaning would be "on buried water".
+Another meaning is that it comes from ac root of the word (atl) that means water, to (' toktok) that means buried and pan that means locative, on, in; so its meaning would be "on buried water".

 It has also been pointed out that the name of the locality could be Atocpan, which due to a certain modification of the language suffered a change in its structure; Otocpan, cited in the "Archivo Español de Arte y Arqueología del Obispado de México"; and Atecpan, of Nahuatl origin and meaning "in the pond".

 The name of the settlement of the Hñähñu people before the Conquest of Mexico in the Otomi language was: Ma'ñuts'i, Mañutzi, or Mañutshí.
 An etymological meaning given is that it comes from the possessive ma, which means 'my', un, which means 'road', and itzi, which is diminutive, so it would translate as "my little road".
 According to the linguists, Ethel Emilia Wallis and Yolanda Lastra, another meaning is that it comes from ñuts'i, which means to light or incense (to perfume with incense) and the possessive ma, so it would translate as "Place of lighting or incensing".